rrabotnik-handshake/py-utils/src/schema_diff/README.md

 4. **DeepDiff** compares the two normalized type trees.
    Output sections:
-   - “Only in left/right” — keys present on one side only
+   - "Only in left/right" — keys present on one side only
-   - “Missing / optional (presence)” — when type is the same but optionality differs
+   - "Missing Data / NULL-ABILITY" — data presence vs schema nullability differences with source-aware terminology:
+     * Data sources: show base types (`str`, `int`) or `missing data`
+     * Schema sources: show `nullable type` format
+     * Filters out identical formatted types to show only meaningful differences
-   - “Common” — fields present in both sides with matching types (`--show-common`)
+   - "Common" — fields present in both sides with matching types (`--show-common`) using `[]` notation for arrays
-   - “Type mismatches” — real type conflicts (e.g., `int` vs `str`)
+   - "Type mismatches" — real type conflicts (e.g., `int` vs `str`), filtered to exclude sampling artifacts
+   - "Path changes" — same field names in different locations with 3-section structure:
+     * Shared field locations and/or field paths (common to both sides)
+     * Only in [left]: paths unique to left side
+     * Only in [right]: paths unique to right side

 ---